During “Shared Beauty: Detached Segments of Ancient Japanese Calligraphy" (Saturday, December 21, 2024 – Sunday, February 9, 2025)

 Nezu Museum

-- Tea Gathering as the Brazier Season Begins
+- Tea Gathering for the New Year

 Nezu Museum